VivekPatel2117/JavaScript-Projects/README.md

-# All JavaScript skils with pure HTML CSS
+# All JavaScript skills with pure HTML CSS